 - Allow your scanner to turn on and communicate with the Engine Control Unit (ECU).
 Select Read Codes from the main menu.
 Next select Current Codes.
 Your first code will show up, such as P0300 – Cylinder Misfire.
 Scroll up and down to see all stored codes.

-Let's take a look at some common problem that triggers Honda check engine light to stay on.
+Let’s look at some common problem that triggers the Honda check engine light to stay on.